socialally/air/README.md

 ## API

-The core function (`air`) wraps a set of elements in a class that may be decorated by plugins.
+The main function (`air`) wraps a set of elements in a class that may be decorated by plugins.

 Example code assumes that `air` has been aliased to `$`.

 ### Core

+Core functionality is the main method, the class function and the pre-defined properties and methods on the class.

 ### air(selector, [context])